 COMM 105.
 Introduction to the Communication Discipline.
-3 hrs.

 An introduction to the development of the communication discipline.
 Subjects covered in the course include theories, practices, and the history of the discipline and its various fields.
-This course will address social scientific literacy through reading, writing, database usage, and APA style guidelines.
+This course will address communication research through reading, writing, database usage, and APA style guidelines.
+Offered fall semester, even years.

 COMM 121.
-Intercultural Communication Within the United States.
-3hrs.
+Intercultural Communication within the United States.

 A theoretical and practical survey of the intrapersonal and interpersonal dimensions of communication between co-cultures in the United States.
 Examination of the distinctive cultural orientations, behaviors, expectations, and values that affect our ability to communicate effectively with people from diverse cultures and co-cultures.
 This course satisfies the United States Cultural Studies requirement for the General Education curriculum.
+Offered every spring semester.